Guides > How Bank APIs Work

 Internal APIs can solve this problem by creating connections between units and teams.
 In this way, employees enjoy a more cohesive experience.
 These APIs can also make things easier for customers when it comes to viewing their mortgage, credit card, and other financial information through a single web portal.

 Internal APIs enable banks, credit unions, and fintechs to choose how they want to use their data and services.
 The challenge is that internal APIs are often provided by different systems that, depending on the maturity of the institution, may or may not be centralized into a single API gateway.
 Not using a centralized gateway leads to low adoption of internal APIs across an organization as well as continued siloing of data and services.
 (More on that later in this guide.)

-Partner APIs allow collaboration between banks, between fintechs, and/or between banks and fintechs.
+Partner APIs allow collaboration within banks and fintechs, or across organizations.
 By teaming up via an API, partnered organizations enjoy improved security, increased speed, reduced partner costs, and more.
 If done correctly, partner APIs end up creating a better experience for everyone involved: customers, financial institutions, and fintechs.
 In all of these cases, partner APIs enable players in financial services to do more together than they could do alone.